freedomofpress/signal-protocol/README.md

 pip install signal-protocol
 ```

+Note to build from source, you'll need [Rust](https://rustup.rs/) installed.

 ## Usage

-You can use this as either a library in Python projects, e.g.:
+You can use this as a library in Python projects, e.g.:

 ```py
 import signal_protocol